 Hearts of Darkness in a Nutshell

-The gimmick of this list is that you get to borrow a warcaster and small army from any of the warmachine factions - and they bring a small army with them that's supplemented by some Infernals.
+The gimmick of this list is that you get to borrow a warcaster and small army from any of the warmachine factions and supplement them with Infernals.

 Limited pool of models

 You're limited to a handful of casters and a smattering of non-Infernal units/solos.
-Sure, those units/solos can be anything from their Faction, but you still can't take that many.
-You've very limited access to Horrors.
+Sure, those units/solos can be anything from their Faction, but you still can't take that many in total.
+Also you have very limited access to Horrors.
 Lastly you don't get the usual "Up to one Mercenary solo and unit" allotment.

 - If you're a new player looking to pick up Infernals, you will need to learn about all the other factions in order to make an informed decision on what you want out of them, and have to spend money on those faction models.

 - Purchasing a single HoD list isn't too much of a burden, especially if you're starting Infernals as a second faction and you happen to already own them, but if you want to explore some other options with Hearts of Darkness you're looking at purchasing more stuff from yet a third Faction.